JJWWWANG/Model/README.md

-# Enhanced Spatiotemporal Transformer for Facial Action Unit Detection Using Multi-Scale Pyramid Attention and Cross-Channel Feature Fusion
+# Facial Action Unit Detection Based on Multi-Scale Local Feature Extraction
 # [![DOI](https://zenodo.org/badge/1179545482.svg)](https://doi.org/10.5281/zenodo.19124244)

-This repository contains the official PyTorch implementation of the paper **"Enhanced Spatiotemporal Transformer for Facial Action Unit Detection Using Multi-Scale Pyramid Attention and Cross-Channel Feature Fusion"**, submitted to ***The Visual Computer***.
+This repository contains the official PyTorch implementation of the paper **"Facial Action Unit Detection Based on Multi-Scale Local Feature Extraction"**, submitted to ***Pattern Recognition Letters***.

 Our proposed model introduces a lightweight, plug-and-play feature extraction enhancement strategy that effectively captures subtle and multi-scale facial muscle deformations in real-world scenarios, setting a new benchmark for AU detection.